trib0r3/docker-ghidra-server/README.md

 ## Getting Started

 Start the server and connect to port 13100 with a Ghidra client that has a **matching** version.
+All users will be created as admins and will have initial password `changeme`, which Ghidra will require you to change after you login.

 ### Public Server